Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Are you looking for the right solution for your Windows 10 PPTP VPN not connecting problem?
-You are at the right spot.
+You are in the right spot.

 Meanwhile, some Windows 10 users reported the PPTP VPN not connecting problem.
 Also, this problem is common on computer networks, such as LAN or even WAN.